naivar68/Python-Binaural-Beats/README.md

 ## Features

 - Generate binaural beats with customizable frequencies for the left and right ears.
+- Set the volume of the binaural beats.
+- Optional frequency transition for binaural beats over time.
 - Mix the generated binaural beats with an existing video file.
-- Output the final video with the mixed audio.
+- Save the final video with the mixed audio to an SQLite database.

 ## Requirements